 The commercial investment portfolio will need to be developed over time to avoid the concentration risks set out earlier in this report.
 This will ultimately result in a balanced portfolio of investments across sectors and geographical locations.
-A core portfolio of property assets will be sought with a view to diversification on individual assets by sector (industrial, offices and retail), location and risk.
-However, in the first instance it is of course inevitable that the first acquisition will result in 100% concentration in all risks.
-However, the Council already has several energy schemes under development, therefore is already broadening its concentration.
+A core portfolio of property assets has been sought with a view to diversification on individual assets by sector (industrial, offices, retail and leisure), location and risk.
+The Council now owns four properties in four different sectors which has helped to mitigate against sector, property and tenure concentration risk, however geographical risk still remains, albeit the properties have been acquired from different locations around (or just outside) the County.
+In addition, the Council already has several energy schemes under development.